V. Shantaram: Personal life

-Shantaram was born in 1901 at Kolhapur to a Marathi family with a Jain Kasar father and Hindu mother.
 In 1921, aged 20, he married 12-year-old Vimalabai in a match arranged by their families.
-He had four children with Vimalabai, Prabhat Kumar (after whom Shantaram named his movie company) and daughters Saroj, Madhura and Charusheela.
-Saroj, the eldest daughter, is married to Soli Engineer, a Parsi gentleman, and they run the Valley View Grand Resort at Panhala near Kolhapur, built on Shantaram's farmhouse, which was inherited by Saroj.
-Shantaram's second daughter, Madhura, is the wife of Pandit Jasraj and mother of music director Shaarang Dev Pandit and of TV personality Durga Jasraj.
-Shantaram's third daughter, Charusheela, is the mother of Hindi and Marathi actor Sushant Ray a.k.a.
-Siddharth Ray.
+They had four children: son Prabhat Kumar (whom Shantaram named after his movie company) and daughters Saroj, Madhura and Charusheela.
+Saroj, the eldest daughter, is married to Soli Engineer, a Parsi, and they run the Grand Hotel in Mumbai and the Valley View Grand Resort at Panhala near Kolhapur, built on Shantaram's farmhouse, which was inherited by Saroj.
+Shantaram's second daughter, author Madhura, is the wife of Pandit Jasraj and mother of music director Shaarang Dev Pandit and of TV personality Durga Jasraj.
+Shantaram's third daughter, Charusheela, is the mother of former film actor Siddharth Ray.